FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ```

 Apart from using the `index` field, one can alternatively use the indexing syntax in the key.
-For example, the above request can be equivalently written as follows.
+For example, the above request can be equivalently written as:

 ```json hl_lines="5"
 {